Tom Bratrud

 Research

-Tom Bratrud holds a PhD in social anthropology from University of Oslo (2018) and has previously worked at the University of Oslo, the University of South-Eastern Norway, and as a visiting fellow at the University of Sydney.
-He has conducted long-term ethnographic research in Vanuatu and Norway.
+I hold a PhD in social anthropology from University of Oslo (2018) and have previously worked at the University of Oslo, the University of South-Eastern Norway, and as a visiting fellow at the University of Sydney and Valdres Museum.
+I have conducted long-term ethnographic research in Vanuatu and Norway.

 Teaching